 A week in North Goa, now it’s time to move south for our flight out of Kerala to Nepal.
 I haven’t filled you in on our time in Anjuna, the internet remained bad and we remained busy having a good time, exploring, eating, drinking, market shopping, croc spotting, mummified saint gazing, scootering and swimming.
 Having a good time is taking preference over blogging lately, sorry.
 I also hand washed and dried every garment we own.
 Still no laundry.
 I’ve loved Anjuna a long time, that post will come, but not yet.
+This post covers how to get from Goa to Kerala.

 So we’ll call this part 5 of our random, chaotic, unplanned and unpredictable India family travel blog, part 4 is yet to come.